VSainteuf/metric-guided-prototypes-pytorch/README.md

 ```

-## Reference
+## References

-Please include a reference to the following paper if you are using any of the learnt-prototype based methods (proper reference coming soon):
+Please include a reference to the following paper if you are using any of the learnt-prototype based methods:

 ```
 @article{garnot2020mgp,